survivejs/react-book/manuscript/03_webpack_and_react.md

 When you are using `React.createClass` it is possible to inject functionality to a component using mixins.
 This isn't possible in ES6 by default unless you are using a helper such as [react-mixin](https://github.com/brigand/react-mixin).
 In later chapters we will go through various alternative approaches that allow you to reach roughly equivalent results as you can achieve with mixins.
 Often a decorator is all you need.

-In addition ES6 class based components won't bind their methods to `this` context by default.
+In addition, ES6 class based components won't bind their methods to `this` context by default.
 This is the reason why it's a good practice to bind the context at component constructor.
 We will use this convention in this book.
 It leads to some extra code but later on it is likely possible to refactor it out.

 The biggest benefit of the class based approach is that it decreases the amount of concepts you have to worry about.
 Particularly `constructor` helps to keep things simpler than in `React.createClass` based approach where you need to define separate methods to achieve the same result.